Velim73285-Star/Velim73285-Star.GitHub.io/_posts/2025-11-09-Second-Module-Post.md

 #### 1. Authentication and authorisation

-•	Strong Authentication that enforces OAuth 2.0 client credentials or JWT-based authorisation with short-lived tokens; support mTLS for high-trust integrations.
+•	Strong authentication that enforces OAuth 2.0 client credentials or JWT-based authorisation with short-lived tokens; support mTLS for high-trust integrations.

 #### 2. Data protection

-•	Implement transport security that require TLS 1.2+ with modern cipher suites; HSTS and TLS-only endpoints; no plaintext fallbacks.
+•	Implement transport security that require TLS 1.2+ with modern cipher suites, HSTS, TLS only endpoints, and no plaintext fallbacks.

-•	Encryption at rest that will encrypt databases, backups, and object storage; manage keys via a KMS with rotation and access controls.
+•	Encryption at rest that will encrypt databases, backups, and object storage, manage keys via a KMS with rotation and access controls.

 #### 3. Input validation and parsing

-•	Use schema validation to validate XML/JSON against schemas (XSD/JSON Schema) server-side; reject unknown fields by default.
+•	Use schema validation to validate XML/JSON against schemas (XSD/JSON Schema) server side and reject unknown fields by default.

-•	Use safe parsing where one disables XML external entities (XXE), DTDs, and entity expansion; limit payload size and depth.
+•	Use safe parsing where one disables XML external entities (XXE), DTDs, and entity expansion, and limit payload size and depth.

 #### 4. Output controls and privacy

-•	Implement data minimisation where you only return necessary fields and support field-level filtering.
+•	Implement data minimisation where you only return necessary fields and support field level filtering.

 #### 5. Abuse prevention and scraping controls

-•	Use rate limiting where this is implemented per-client and per-IP limits; burst control with token buckets and adaptive throttling under load.
+•	Use rate limiting where this is implemented per client and per IP limits, burst control with token buckets and adaptive throttling under load.

 #### 6. XML/JSON specific controls

-•	Normalize inputs to prevent signature bypass or duplicate key ambiguity.
+•	Normalise inputs to prevent signature bypass or duplicate key ambiguity.

-•	Reject overly compressed payloads (zip bombs); cap decompression ratios.
+•	Reject overly compressed payloads (zip bombs) and cap decompression ratios.

 ## 3. What exactly have I learnt and how?